cs10/sp23/lab-checkoffs.md

     - Show us your "izzle" function.
     - Show us your "top_n_words" and "print_top_n_words" functions.
     - Show us your "apply_language_game" function.
+  - lab_name: Data Science
+    lab_no: 16
+    topic_file: berkeley_bjc/python/data-lab.topic
+    questions:
+    - What are some important commands that you can use to keep only certain rows in a table?
+    - Describe the three main steps of working with data as given in this lab.
+    - What commands did you use to find the price of the most expensive listing in San Francisco?
+    - Show us your scatter plot.
+What are some things you notice from this plot?

 ---
 # Lab Check-Offs